 What is the REACH Revision?

-Under the European Green Deal (2019) and the Chemicals Strategy for Sustainability “CSS” (2020) the European Commission aims to revise the rules governing the Registration, Evaluation, Authorisation and Restriction of chemicals in the EU, as currently set out in Regulation (EC) No 1907/2006 (REACH).
-This REACH Revision aims to further improve the protection of human health and the environment against hazardous chemicals and to encourage innovation to develop safe and sustainable alternatives.
+Under the European Green Deal (2019) and the Chemicals Strategy for Sustainability “CSS” (2020) the European Commission aimed to revise the rules governing the Registration, Evaluation, Authorisation and Restriction of chemicals in the EU, as currently set out in Regulation (EC) No 1907/2006 (REACH), including through amendments of the core legal text.
+This REACH Revision aimed to further improve the protection of human health and the environment against hazardous chemicals and to encourage innovation to develop safe and sustainable alternatives.

 Where are we now?